sixdegrees/rooibos/README.md

 # What's in there?

-* jQuery, jQuery UI, Sammy.js, Mustache.js (coming soon)
+* jQuery, jQuery UI, Sammy.js, Mustache.js
 * Aristo theme done with SASS and Compass
 * And some custom code

 # Compatibility

 * WebKit (Safari, Chrome) and Firefox.
-IE compatibility is coming.
+IE compatibility is coming (IE8 may be good).

 # Development